 Admission is dependent upon completion of 60 semester hours, which includes both UF admission requirements as well as College of Nursing pre-professional courses.
-UF general education required courses are detailed in the UF catalog.
+UF general education required courses are detailed in the UF Undergraduate Catalog.

 Enrollment is limited due to availability of clinical learning facilities and the availability of qualified faculty to maintain appropriate faculty-to-student ratios in all clinical practice settings.
 Due to this limited enrollment and a large volume of applications, UF students must meet tracking requirements by the end of the spring semester, sophomore year, to be considered for admission.

 Please Note: Students who have a Bachelor’s or Master’s degree in a subject unrelated to nursing are only eligible for the Accelerated BSN program, not the Traditional BSN.

 Pre-professional requirements specific to the nursing major include:

 - 3 credits of social and behavioral science with prefix of PSY, SOP or SYG

 - 3 credits of physical or biological sciences with prefix of BSC, CHM or PHY

 - Anatomy & Physiology One: 4 Credits (including a lab component)

 - Anatomy & Physiology Two: 4 Credits (including a lab component)